GetMeoutt/linux_assignment1/README.md

 ## Create Droplet using `doctl`
----

 ### What is image
-Images serve as a blueprint and contain all the necessary components to run a Docker container.
-This enables reusability and deployment across different hosts.
+Images serve as a blueprint and contain all the necessary components to run a Docker container. it can be reused and deployed by any host  [^1]

-### to Upload The Custom Image
+### To Upload The Custom Image
 use command
 ```